-The attention span of children aged 2 to 6: how does it develop and what role does preschool play?
+Children's attention from 2 to 6 years old: how it develops and what role preschool plays?

 Joséphine Vigouroux

-Many parents wonder about the attention span of children aged 2 to 6 before they start preschool.
+Many parents wonder about the attention span of children aged 2 to 6 before starting preschool.

 Will my child be able to concentrate at school?
-Is their attention span sufficient to keep up with the pace of school?
+Is their attention span sufficient to keep up with the school pace?

 These questions are common and legitimate.
-However, research on child development shows that young children's attention does not work in the same way as adults', and this is perfectly normal.
+However, child development research shows that young children's attention does not function like adults', and this is completely normal.

-Understanding how children's attention develops allows you to better choose a school that suits your child's pace and approach the start of the school year with greater peace of mind.
+Understanding how children's attention develops helps in choosing a school better suited to your child's pace and approaching the school year more calmly.

-Between the ages of 2 and 6, children's attention is naturally:
+Between 2 and 6 years old, children's attention is naturally:

 • short